laurieliu0125-web/order_management/README.md

 To improve the efficiency of the algorithm without introducing look-ahead bias, the parameter selection is based on order execution results on the validation set (0.6/0.2/0.2 train-validation-test split of the full dataset).
 EPDF constructed on the train set is applied, and with the rolling precomputed state table, state `(m,n,k)` for the tradable interval could be retrieved.

-  For each candidate parameter, the **validation score** is computed as
+  For each candidate parameter, the **validation score** is computed comparing the improvement of EPDF strategy from agent with resubmission strategy (benchmark)

   - PnL= `Portfolio value` (with `initial_cash`=0)
   - ΔPnL = PnL_EPDF – PnL_benchmark